 By no means is this list age restrictive… it is merely a guideline to get you started.

-Also, some of the chores I outlined work better daily … while other are “as needed" or weekly.
+Also, some of the chores I outlined work better daily … while others are “as needed” or weekly.

 Again, that is entirely up to you.